Prefill-Decode Disaggregation (PD)#

 Standard inference pods run both prefill and decode on a single GPU.
 They serve as overflow capacity when:

-• All prefill/decode pairs are at capacity.
+• All prefill/decode pairs are at capacity (load-imbalance routing may select a combined pod).

 • You want a gradual migration path (run standard inference pods alongside disaggregated pairs).